matthewjdoyle/matthewjdoyle/README.md

 ## About Me

-🎓 PhD in Physics from the University of Manchester for research into Quantum Turbulence \
+🎓 PhD in Physics from the University of Manchester for research into Quantum Turbulence in the Zero Temperature Limit. \
-🔭 Currently I'm developing my own projects, tutoring students in physics and maths, and training LLM models as an independent contractor.
+🔭 Currently I'm developing my own projects, tutoring students in physics and maths, and training LLM models as an independent contractor. \
 🔎 I'm searching for new opportunities!
 Please reach out (contact details below) if you think I'd suit an open position!

 ### My Skillset